-On each distribution date, we will distribute to certificateholders one month's interest at the fixed pass-through rate specified on the front cover page and on Annex A. Interest is calculated on the prior month's certificate principal balance.
+On each distribution date, we will distribute to certificateholders one month's interest at a variable pass-through-rate (based on the rates of interest accrued on the underlying mortgage loans), which we refer to as the "pool accrual rate."
+The initial pool accrual rate is specified on the front cover page and on Annex A. Interest is calculated on the prior month's certificate principal balance.